+Do not file with the Internal Revenue Service
-Name of account owner Date of birth of account owner Identifying number (see instructions)

-Address of account owner (Street address, city, state, zip code)

-Name of custodian Address or principal place of business of custodian

-The account owner named above is establishing this health savings account (HSA) exclusively for the purpose of paying or reimbursing qualified medical expenses of the account owner, his or her spouse, and dependents.
-The account owner represents that, unless this account is used solely to make rollover contributions, he or she is eligible to contribute to this HSA; specifically, that he or she: (1) is covered under a high deductible health plan (HDHP); (2) is not also covered by any other health plan that is not an HDHP (with certain exceptions for plans providing preventive care and limited types of permitted insurance and permitted coverage); (3) is not enrolled in Medicare; and (4) cannot be claimed as a dependent on another person's tax return.

-\$ ...... dollars in cash is assigned to this custodial account.

-The account owner and the custodian make the following agreement:
+Name of account owner (grantor) Date of birth of account owner identifying number (see instructions) Address of account owner (Street ac ddress, city, state , ZIP code) Name of trustee Address or principal place of business of trus tee medical expenses of the account ow solely to make rollover contributions deductible health plan (HDHP); (2) is vner, his or her sp , he or she is eligi not also covered permitted insuran health savings account (HSA) exclusively for the couse, and dependents.
+The account owner reprible to contribute to this HSA; specifically, that he by any other health plan that is not an HDHP (not and permitted coverage); (3) is not enrolled in resents that, unless this account is used ne or she: (1) is covered under a high with certain exceptions for plans providing \$ dollars in cash is assigned to this trust account.
+The account owner and the trustee make the followin g agreement: